 The occasion that brings us to Arizona is a live jazz performance.

-The restaurant is full and Chadd, my jazz teacher, invited me to ride over from Albuquerque to enjoy their free three hour performance.
+The restaurant is full and Chadd, my jazz teacher, invited me to ride over from Albuquerque to enjoy Greg, Judy and Tom’s free three hour performance.
 It is one thing to talk about jazz, but the best learning is listening to players do it who know how it is supposed to be done.

-The trio covers the Great American Songbook, takes requests, and play tight, yet loose, in a small corner of the Italian restaurant.
+The trio plays standards out of the Great American Songbook, takes requests, and play tight, yet loose, in the small Italian restaurant.

-Even better than the music is going out for an after closing bite to eat with the gang after instruments have been packed away and the place shuts down for the night.
+Even better, than the music ,is going out for an after closing bite to eat with the gang after instruments have been packed away and the restaurant/bar shuts down for the night.

 Jazz musicians, musical God’s that they are, still eat the same kind of food the rest of us do.